Graduate Certificate in Taxation

 Depending on the course configuration in the program, completion of the Certificate in Taxation indicates that a student has developed expertise in tax planning and preparation in regard to international, federal, state, or estate issues for corporations, partnerships, or individuals.

-Students may be enrolled in the MAcc graduate degree program in the School of Accountancy at MU to be eligible for the Taxation Certificate.
+Students enrolled in the MAcc graduate degree program in the School of Accountancy at MU to be eligible for the Taxation Certificate.
 For students working towards an accountancy degree, courses will count towards the degree programs for the School of Accountancy.
 Additional credit hours beyond those needed for the MAcc will not be required in most cases.

 Students may also pursue the certificate as a stand-alone certificate or be working towards their Master of Science in Business.